Greater scaup: Breeding

 Greater scaup breed in the tundra and the boreal forest; it is estimated that 75% of the North American population breed in Alaska.
 They typically nest on islands in large northern lakes.
 Greater scaup begin breeding when they are two years old, although they may start nesting at age one.
 Drake greater scaup have a soft, quick whistle they use to attract the attention of hens during courtship, which takes place from late winter to early spring, on the way back to their northern breeding grounds.
-Female greater scaup have a single pitch, a raspy “arrr-arrr-arrr-arrr-arrr” vocalization.
+Female greater scaup have a single pitch, a raspy "arrr-arrr-arrr-arrr-arrr" call note.
 The courtship is complex and results in the formation of monogamous pairs.

 Pairs nest in close proximity to each other in large colonies, usually near water, on an island or shoreline, or on a raft of floating vegetation.
 The nest consists of a shallow depression made by the female and lined with her down.
-After the female lays the eggs, the drake abandons the female and goes with other drakes to a large, isolated lake to molt.
-These lakes can be close to the breeding grounds or miles away.
+After the female lays the eggs, the drake abandons the female and goes with other drakes to a large, isolated lake to moult.
+These lakes can be close to the breeding grounds, or distant, with birds performing a moult migration of up to several hundred km, such as from northern Scandinavia to the IJsselmeer in the Netherlands.
 The lakes chosen are used yearly by the same ducks.
-The optimal molting lake is fairly shallow and has an abundance of food sources and cover.
-The female lays six to nine olive-buff-colored eggs, which she incubates for 24–28 days.
+The optimal moulting lake is fairly shallow and has an abundance of food sources and cover.

+The female lays six to nine olive-buff-coloured eggs, which she incubates for 24–28 days.
 A larger clutch could indicate brood parasitism by other greater scaups or even ducks of other species.
-Newly hatched chicks are covered with down and are soon able to walk, swim, and feed themselves; however, they are not able to fly until 40–45 days after hatching.
-The vulnerable small chicks follow their mother, who protects them from predators.
+The newly hatched ducklings are covered with down and are soon able to walk, swim, and feed themselves; however, they are not able to fly until 40–45 days after hatching.
+The vulnerable small ducklings follow their mother, who protects them from predators.

 Feeding

 The greater scaup dive to obtain food, which they eat on the surface.
 They mainly eat molluscs, aquatic plants, and aquatic insects.
 During the summer months, the greater scaup will eat small aquatic crustaceans.
 There is a report of four greater scaups in April near Chicago swallowing hibernating leopard frogs (a species with a body length about 5 centimetres, or 2.0 in), which they dredged out of a roadside freshwater pond.
-In freshwater ecosystems, the greater scaup will eat seeds, leaves, stems and roots, along with sedges, pondweeds, muskgrass, and wild celery.
-Owing to the greater scaup's webbed feet and weight, it can dive up to 6–10 m and stay submerged for up to a minute, allowing it to reach food sources that are unobtainable to other diving ducks.
+In freshwater ecosystems, the greater scaup will eat seeds, leaves, stems and roots, along with sedges, pondweeds, muskgrass, and American eelgrass.
+Owing to the greater scaup's webbed feet and weight, it can dive up to 6–10 m and stay submerged for up to a minute.
+In the past, they also often fed in winter in huge flocks on spent grain pumped offshore from distilleries (notably in the Firth of Forth in Scotland), but with modern pollution control, this food source is no longer available.